nypeach/garden_journal/PROMPT.md

 ## 🔄 Continue from here

 **Where we are:** All 3 phases of Daily Entry form complete (basic fields, plant observations, photo handling).
 Data manager updated with container_size and soil_mix parameters.
 Fixed template syntax error in plant_summary_template.html.
-Unified all CSS with base.css:
+Unified all templates and forms with consistent CSS:
-- Unified green color (#22642f), fixed headers on all templates and forms
+- Unified green color (#22642f), strawberry red hover (#c41e3a) for all links
-- Fixed headers completed on all 4 static page templates (front_page, layout, plant_summary, daily_journal) with "🌿 Back to Home" links
+- Fixed headers completed on all 4 static page templates with "🌿 Back to Home" links (front_page, layout, plant_summary, daily_journal)
-- Fixed headers completed on 3 of 4 forms (index, add_plant, move_plant) with "❌ Cancel" links
+- Fixed headers completed on all 4 forms with "❌ Cancel" links (index, add_plant, move_plant, add_entry)
-- Gap reduction CSS added: first h2 elements pull up by -18px to reduce space after fixed header
+- Gap reduction CSS: first h2 elements pull up by -18px after fixed header
 - Index.html enhanced with "Skip to Getting Started" and "Back to Top" navigation
-- Strawberry red hover color (#c41e3a) for all header links
 - Templates reference styles.css (copied from forms/static/base.css by html_generator.py)
+- Moved all inline CSS from add_entry.html to forms.css
+- Replaced .section-header with h2+dividers in add_entry.html
+- Fixed addQA() and addPlantQA() functions to use CSS classes instead of inline styles
+- Q&A boxes use .repeatable-item class with white backgrounds

 **Next steps:**